erezrozenbaum/HomeBudgetManager/readme.md

 ## Privacy Policy

 Your privacy is our priority.
 Read our [Privacy Policy](docs/PRIVACY.md) for details on how we handle your data.

-## Development

-For development setup and guidelines, please refer to [README.development.md](README.development.md)